zspecza/traffic-control/README.md

 ![](https://infinit.io/_/3dSfWya.png)

+The final step is to configure Github OAuth for your Netlify site.
+You can do that by following the instructions here: https://www.netlify.com/docs/authentication-providers

 ## Goals

 Eventually, I want to get rid of the dependency on Netlify & jQuery and have this be its own Github integration.
 Keep eyes peeled!